• Skip to primary navigation

 • add dried fruit, which is a very traditional way that is common in the UK where fruit scones actually refers to scones made with dried fruit, like raisins or currants.

 For these scones, I used Ocoa chocolate from Cacao Barry, which is a 70% cocoa dark chocolate with a deep cocoa flavour that’s not too sour and not too sweet.
-You can find it at IGA grocery stores in Quebec in 1 kilo resealable bags.
+You can find it at IGA grocery stores in Quebec in 1-kilo resealable bags.
 If you aren’t living in Quebec, you can order it and most Cacao Barry products online via the Vanilla Food Company website and they ship across Canada and to the United States!
 This means that we all have access to professional quality chocolates so we can make better baked goods at home.
-Whatever chocolate you use, just make sure to choose the best chocolate for baking that you can find.
+There are many different types of chocolate for baking, so make sure to choose the best.

 If you prefer white chocolate, check out these lavender scones with white chocolate.